Egyptian protesters defy curfew, attack police stations

 The president announced the emergency measures on television on Sunday: "The protection of the nation is the responsibility of everyone.
 We will confront any threat to its security with force and firmness within the remit of the law," Mursi said.

-His demeanour in the address infuriated his opponents, not least when he wagged a finger at the camera.
+His demeanor in the address infuriated his opponents, not least when he wagged a finger at the camera.

 Some activists said Mursi's measures to try to impose control on the turbulent streets could backfire.